A new reasonable accommodation case from the state's top court

 Barbuto submitted to the required urine drug test and started work.
 The evening of her first work day, a human resource representative called her and told her she was terminated due to her urine testing positive for marijuana.

-Barbuto sued, alleging a number of claims, including handicap discrimination (also called disability discrimination) and invasion of privacy.
+Barbuto sued, alleging a number of claims, including disability discrimination and invasion of privacy.
 The employer moved to dismiss her case at the trial-level court, the Superior Court.
 The Superior Court judge allowed the employer's motion to dismiss the case on all claims except the invasion of privacy claim.
 On that claim, the Superior Court judge concluded that to justify a urine test, there needed to be a showing that plaintiff's particular job included possibly dangerous or safety-sensitive responsibilities.
 No such nexus had been demonstrated here as to Barbuto's position, an entry level role with a sales and marketing company.

 Barbuto appealed the dismissal of the other claims, including the handicap discrimination claim, to the SJC.
 She alleged that she was handicapped due to her Crohn's disease but nonetheless able to perform the essential functions of her job with a reasonable accommodation for her handicap.
 The reasonable accommodation she was seeking was a waiver of the employer's policy terminating anyone who tests positive for marijuana so that she could continue to work there and use medical marijuana outside of work under her doctor's prescription.